 Divide your query into three concise parts

-- The Hook.
+- The Hook/Summary.
 This is the meat and potatoes of your query letter.
 Think of it as the early stages of your book’s back cover blurb.
 The teaser to make them want to read the story.
 It introduces the main character(s), the setting, and the conflict.
 Unlike a synopsis, it shouldn’t give away the ending.

 - The Details.
 This is where you give them your title, your word count, and your genre.
 You can also include any comparison titles and personalization, where applicable.